joepettinelli7/llama_or_duck/README.md

 # llama_or_duck

 ## What does this project do?
-This project is used to train a MobileNet V2 model (https://pytorch.org/hub/pytorch_vision_mobilenet_v2/) that is used within a robot to play the iOS app Llama or Duck (https://apps.apple.com/us/app/llama-or-duck/id595311729).
+This project uses transfer learning with the MobileNet V2 architecture (https://pytorch.org/hub/pytorch_vision_mobilenet_v2/) to train an image classification model that is used within a robot to play the iOS app Llama or Duck (https://apps.apple.com/us/app/llama-or-duck/id595311729).

 https://github.com/user-attachments/assets/9f3e6fb7-fab3-4f9f-ab0b-08206348bf32